Arikius/bronto/README.md

 The devcontainer is massive (~6GB), starting with Microsoft Python 3.12 massive devcontainer and adding static analysis, fuzzing and browser automation tools.

-# 6. Getting started with RAPTOR
+# 6. Getting started with Bronto
 Just say "hi" to get started
 Try /analyze on one of our tests in /tests/data
 ```